 Ph.D.
 Student at the Montanuniversität Leoben

-Short bio: Mr. Vedant Dave started at CPS in August 2021.
+Short bio: Mr. Vedant Dave started at CPS on 23rd September 2021.

 He received his Master degree in Automation and Robotics from Technische Universität Dortmund in 2021 with the study focus on Robotics and Artificial Intelligence.
 His thesis was entitled “Model-agnostic Reinforcement Learning Solution for Autonomous Programming of Robotic Motion”, which took place at at Mercedes-Benz AG.
 In the thesis, he implemented Reinforcement learning for the motion planning of manipulators in complex environments.
-Before that, he did his Research internship at Bosch Center for Artificial Intelligence, where he worked on Probabilistic Movement Primitives.
+Before that, he did his Research internship at Bosch Center for Artificial Intelligence, where he worked on Probabilistic Movement Primitives on Riemannian Manifolds.

 Research Interests